 Main Concepts and Settings

-The project contains a list of user stories and issues.
-They can come from your customers, employees, buyers, your website visitors and other interested parties who are somehow connected with this product.
+A project contains a list of user stories and issues.
+They are produced by your customers, employees, your website visitors and other stakeholders.

-Execution (delivery) of the project is carried out iteratively and incrementally, that is, delivered in parts at regular intervals (sprints).
-At the same time, each new iteration carries an increment of the product—a tangible and valuable result for the customer and interested parties.
-It can be an implementation of a new function that can be already used, or development of a prototype and so on.
+Execution (delivery) of the project is carried out iteratively and incrementally.
+It means that it is delivered in parts at regular intervals (sprints).
+At the same time, each new iteration carries an increment of the product—a tangible and valuable outcome for the customer and stakeholders.
+It can be a new feature that can be already used, or a prototype and so on.

 - Title (1)—contains the name of your product or the purpose of the project.